 On a coastline full of islands, Fogo Island Newfoundland is surely one of the most fascinating.
-With beautiful scenery, great hiking, occasional icebergs, a surprising amount of wildlife (both on land and in the water) and some of the strangest claims to fame in all of Newfoundland and Labrador, wild Fogo Island is a great place to visit.
+With beautiful scenery, great hiking, occasional icebergs, a surprising amount of wildlife (both on land and in the water) and some of the strangest claims to fame in all of Newfoundland and Labrador, wild Fogo Island NL is a great place to visit.
+It was definitely one of the highlights of our month-long visit to Newfoundland.

-Measuring in at around 25 km by 14 km, Fogo Island could either be considered quite large (compared to the hundreds of rocky islets scattered up and down the Newfoundland coast) or quite small (compared to many other inhabited islands).
+Measuring in at around 25 km by 14 km, it could either be considered quite large (compared to the hundreds of rocky islets scattered up and down the Newfoundland coast) or quite small (compared to many other inhabited islands).

 The word “fogo” is Portuguese for “fire”, although it isn’t clear how that applies here.
 There are no volcanoes, it doesn’t get all that hot (we can certainly vouch for that) and their fireplace industry seems about what you’d expect from a tiny, remote island (i.e. basic).
-Most likely it was named by sailors who saw similarities to Fogo Island, Cape Verde, or maybe it just earned the nickname based on an early campfire gone astray.
+Most likely it was named by sailors who saw similarities to an island of the same name located off the western coast of Africa, or maybe it just earned the nickname based on an early campfire gone astray.

 However it got its name, though, Fogo Island is home to some of the oldest European settlements in Canada, making it a hotbed of national historic sites.
 First settled by indigenous tribes, then by fishermen and, eventually, organized fisheries, over time the island has transitioned somewhat from cod fisheries to crab and lobster, although the local fish packing plant is still an essential source of jobs.